-- The tools listed below are the required documents that make up the Care Planning Package.
+The tools listed below are the required documents that make up the Care Planning Package.
 These tools need to be reviewed every three months.
 Additional tools that are specific to clinical areas or specific patients can be added as required.
-Indicate in the tick box once each assessment has been completed, reviewed, refused or is not applicable (NA).
-Ensure all documentation is signed by relevant parties is.
-Care Coordinator (CC), Doctor & Yor Consumer where possible
+Indicate in the tick box once each assessment has been completed, reviewed, refused or is not applicable (N/A).
+Ensure all documentation is signed by relevant parties k.
+Care Coordinator (CC), Dector &/or Consumer where possible